Dr. Ray Rajotte Graduate Award

 - There will be no expectation to dispense of the whole budget nor to fund a certain number of projects

 The Clinical Research Director will review all eligible applications.
-All applicants will be notified the week of November 2, 2016 regarding the status of their application.
+All applicants will be notified in November 2017 regarding the status of their application.
 Notification will included a blinded review of the application as given by the reviewers.

 Please address any questions and completed applications electronically to: